awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 The easiest way to get started with AWS CodePipeline is to use the **Create Pipeline** wizard in the CodePipeline console\.

 **Note**
 Before you begin, make sure you've set up your Git client to work with CodeCommit\.
-For instructions, see [Setting Up for CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html)\.
+For instructions, see [Setting up for CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up.html)\.

-## Step 1: Create a CodeCommit Repository<a name="codecommit-create-repository"></a>
+## Step 1: Create a CodeCommit repository<a name="codecommit-create-repository"></a>

 First, you create a repository in CodeCommit\.
 Your pipeline gets source code from this repository when it runs\.
 You also create a local repository where you maintain and update code before you push it to the CodeCommit repository\.